Michigan EMT Certification Program Overviews

 Basic EMT Certificate

 This 12-credit program prepares graduates to provide emergency care working in settings such as fire departments and ambulance services.
 The program covers medical emergencies, vital signs, patient assessment and traumatic emergencies.
-Graduates are prepared to seek certification as an EMT-Basic through the National Registry certification exam.
+Graduates are prepared to seek certification as an EMT-Basic through the National Registry of Emergency Medical Technicians (NREMT) certification exam.

 Intermediate EMT Certificate

 Graduates of this 32-credit program are required to complete the basic EMT requirements in addition to courses covering anatomy and physiology, rescue and extrication, EMS communications, endotracheal intubation and intravenous therapy.
-Those who complete the program can earn EMT certification in Michigan by sitting for the Intermediate National Registry exam.
+Those who complete the program can earn EMT-I certification by passing the Intermediate NREMT exam.

-Material covered here prepares graduates to work as licensed paramedics in ambulances and hospital emergency rooms.
+Material covered here prepares graduates to work as licensed paramedics.
 The 54-credit certificate program includes all of the basic and intermediate EMT requirements.
 Students are also required to complete a series of paramedic classroom and clinical courses, covering topics such as pharmacology, electrocardiogram principles, drug therapy, caring for pediatric patients and treating cardiac dysrhythmias.

-Found in Detroit, Wayne County Community College District offers a wide range of associate degree and certificate programs in medical areas such as nursing, pharmacy technology, surgical technology and mental health.
-The school's EMT programs prepare graduates for Michigan licensure and National Registry certification at the basic, intermediate and paramedic levels.
+Wayne County Community College District offers a wide range of associate's degree and certificate programs in medical areas such as nursing, pharmacy technology, surgical technology and mental health.
+The school's EMT programs prepare graduates for Michigan licensure and NREMT certification at the basic, intermediate and paramedic levels.

 Basic EMT Certificate